KaiNorberg/PatchworkOS/README.md

 - User accounts, login manager.
 Argon2id?
 - Consider if a GTK-inspired GUI could be performant enough using CPU rendering.
 Use transparency and prerendering for shadows?
-- Reimplement the rest of user space.
+- Reimplement the rest of userspace.
 - Driver support, for example USB.

 ### Known Limitations